pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 ### Style

 Make sure the PR follows our [code style and quality guide](code-style-and-quality-guide.md).
-For Go and Rust, there are built in tools with the compiler toolchain.
+For Go and Rust, there are built-in tools with the compiler toolchain.

 If you want to improve style points outside the style guide, you can comment that you think it would improve the code readability but isn't mandatory.
 Don't block PRs from being submitted based only on personal style preferences.